 Its current site has been used as a place of tourism almost from the beginning.
 In 1809 Héricart de Thury managed the project of bone arrangement – artistically taking advantage of the skulls that remained intact after their inglorious ‘tossing into the pit’.

 As we race through the centuries, sometimes the site closed for decades, sometimes with visitor limits, sometimes without, until of course today, where the whole experience is carefully managed, and I suspect, a lot is not on display.
 When I went a few years back, entrance was significantly reduced if you could prove you were an EU citizen under 25.
 I think this is still possible, although the discounts aren’t as generous as they once were and alas for Brexit.
 Us Brits have to cough up now.

 The route through the caverns is low roofed, slightly inclined and it swept circuitously.
 There was a small sign before we entered warning us that “the ossuary tour could make a strong impression on children and people of a nervous disposition”.
 I really didn’t know what to make of that sign.
-Surely, if you were of a nervous disposition you wouldn’t decide to visit the macabre site of the dead arranged like art, between doric columns, alters and tombs.
+Surely, if you were of a nervous disposition you wouldn’t decide to visit this macabre site and ogle at the dead arranged like art between doric columns, alters and tombs.
 Never the less, the sheer force of that many bones is disquieting.
 Thousands of thigh bones, piles of skulls – people decimated by plagues, childbirth, toothaches, bad food and dysentery.
 Mothers, children, husbands and wives all washed up and on show.
-Is this a one of those dark-tourism site that is better left unvisited?
-Or are graves no longer graves when we can’t remember to whom they belong?
+Is this one of those dark-tourism site that is better left unvisited?
+Or are graves no longer graves when we can no longer remember to whom they once belonged?